+'''

 object.touches(other)

+'''

-Returns True if the objects have at least one point in common and their interiors do not intersect with any part of the other.
+Returns True if the objects have at least one point in common and their interiors do not intersect with any part of the other object.within(other)

 Overlapping features do not therefore touch, another potential "gotcha".
 For example, the following lines touch at (1, 1), but do not overlap.